 Archbishop Carroll students are expected to be dressed in a neat and presentable manner at all times.
+Students should be dressed appropriately to maintain a professional appearance and maintain Catholic values of modesty through their dress.

 The administration reserves the right to require any student dressed inappropriately to change before attending classes or to leave a school sponsored activity.
-Uniforms must be purchased from Sheehan Uniform Company and have the Archbishop Carroll logo properly adorned.
+Uniforms must be purchased from Sheehan Uniform Company and have the Archbishop Carroll logo properly adorned and visible.